AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Parallel scan.md

     Only indexed columns can be queried in search indexes.
 The ReturnType parameter can be set to RETURN\_ALL\_INDEX or RETURN\_SPECIFIED, but cannot be set to RETURN\_ALL.

-    Arrays, geographical locations, and nested fields can be returned.
-However, the field values returned are formatted and may be different from those written to the table.
-For example, the value written to a table is "\[1,2, 3, 4\]", the value returned by the ParallelScan operation is "\[1,2,3,4\]".
+    Parallel scan can return formatting values of the ARRAY, GEOPOINT, and NEST columns.
+The formatting values may be different from the values in the table.
+For example, if the value written to the table is "\[1,2, 3, 4\]", the value exported by using the ParallelScan operation is "\[1,2,3,4\]".

 -   Limits

     The maximum number of concurrent parallel scan tasks is 10.
-This limit will be adjusted in the future.
+This limit will be adjusted to meet your requirements.
 Concurrent tasks that have the same session ID and the same ScanQuery parameter value are considered as one task.
 A parallel scan task starts when the parallel scan request is sent for the first time, and ends when all data is scanned or the token expires.

-## API Operations
+## Operations

 Concurrent data export is implemented by using the following API operations: